 How does my credential get displayed as a badge?

-When you successfully complete a VDCI Certificate Program or Career Education Bundle, VDCI will contact our badging platform provider, Acclaim.
-Acclaim will email you with access to your digital badge.
-Once you accept your badge, you will have the option to share this digital image that is linked back to detailed metadata on the Acclaim website.
+When you successfully complete a VDCI Certificate Program or Career Education Bundle, VDCI will contact our badging platform provider, Credly.
+Credly will email you with access to your digital badge.
+Once you accept your badge, you will have the option to share this digital image that is linked back to detailed metadata on the Credly website.

 The metadata included in the digital credential provides detailed information about your certification.

-VDCI has partnered with Acclaim, a badging platform backed by Credly, to translate the learning outcomes you’ve demonstrated into a badge.
-The technology Acclaim uses is based on the Open Badge Standards defined by Mozilla.
+VDCI has partnered with Credly, a badging platform, to translate the learning outcomes you’ve demonstrated into a badge.
+The technology Credly uses is based on the Open Badge Standards defined by Mozilla.
 This enables you to manage, share and verify your competencies digitally.

 How is a badge valuable to me?

 VDCI wants to help you share your skills and tell your professional story online.
 A digital badge also allows you to securely represent your certification across a growing number of social media outlets and forums.

 Employers, potential employers and anyone else with whom you wish to share your certification have single-click access to validated credential information.